 QUEBEC

 The French city of Québec has a unique and formidable position that makes it virtually impossible to capture via a direct landing.
-Therefore, when the non-Garrison units in Québec fire for the Landing, add ONE extra Black die to their total (might be cumulated with the Garrison bonus and Landing bonus).
+Therefore, when the units in Québec fire for the Landing, add another (i.e. second) Black die.